-These are the tools I have put together over the years to help me drive more leads through Credo as well as various other websites I own.
+These are the tools I have put together over the years to help us drive more leads through Credo.

 Email marketing providers have come a long way in the last few years, and one of the major new players has been Drip.
 Acquired by LeadPages in 2016, Drip allows you to dynamically tag your subscribers which then powers automations and workflows that are not possible in other ESPs.